The Dyslexic Indian Bipolar

-Being an Indian female, I feel I have to work even harder to prove myself with all my insecurities, so I go that extra mile to feel worthy and useful in society, to grow that belief in my abilities.
+Being an Indian female, I feel I have to work even harder to prove myself with all my insecurities and mental flaw so I go that extra mile to feel worthy and useful in society, to grow that belief in my abilities.
 At the same time I have conflicting thoughts of ‘have you seen my work’, ‘my experience’, ‘what I have done’… but then go back to my pessimistic mind.
 Hey ho!

-Being Indian, we don’t talk about these kind of subjects or mental health.
+Indian cultures don’t really talk about these kind of subjects or mental health.

 Bipolar / Depression

-Being Bipola, means sometimes getting out of bed is too much, where the dopamine (motivation/pleasure) and serotonin (wellbeing/happiness) neurotransmitters levels tend to be low.
+Being Bipola means sometimes getting out of bed is too much in the weekends or thoughts are ‘whats the point of doing anything, I’m still going to feel the same’.
+This occurs when the dopamine (motivation/pleasure) and serotonin (wellbeing/happiness) neurotransmitters levels tend to be low.

-I am not the most outgoing person in the weekend — I prefer solitude but can guarantee my friends and work colleagues won’t see me this way.
-I do love banter, sometimes live for it but I have this other side to my personality, self-doubt, craving to be liked / loved… like The Joker!
+I prefer solitude to calm the noise and reflect on life.
+I do love banter, sometimes live for it — people have known to call me mad, but I have this other side to my personality, self-doubt, pessimistic, worrier, craving to be loved… like The Joker!
 I am peculiar!

-Even if I am sad, I am so use to hiding it and nobody will be none the wiser.
-I rather help someone else feel better.
-I have a good radar for emotional inteligence.
+Even if I am sad, I am so use to hiding it and nobody’s none the wiser — Tricks of the trade!
+I rather help someone else feel better, I have a good radar for emotional inteligence.

-Neurotypical people make everything look easy — they have the ‘gift of the gab’ which really helps in any situation and to move up in their careers — it seems they don’t need to try hard at all and still get everything they want!
+Neurotypical people make everything look easy — they have the ‘gift of the gab’ which really helps in any situation and to move up in their careers, find love… it just seems they don’t need to try hard at all and still get everything they want!

 I was quiet, introvert and shy as a child — I thought this is why I cannot pronounce my words properly or speak cohesively.
 I am unable to elaborate and articulate myself fully — this is really frustrating — leads to depression, self-sabotaging thoughts, feeling sorry for myself and the common imposter syndrome is all consuming.
-That emotional chimp really hurts me sometimes.
+That emotional chimp really does not help either.

 Growing up, my grandad use to tell me: “Say something, tell a story, speak!”